samuelaguilera/sar-friendly-smtp/readme.txt

 == Changelog ==

+= 1.1.3 =

+* Fix overriden checking for SAR_FSMTP_USER in settings page.
+* Fix replacing FROM address and name when new constants are not being used but they have values in settings page.
+* Hide input field for a setting when it's being overridden by its constant in wp-config.php

 = 1.1 =

 * Added constants SAR_FSMTP_SMTP_USER, SAR_FSMTP_PASSWORD, SAR_FSMTP_HOST, SAR_FSMTP_PORT, SAR_FSMTP_ENCRYPTION, SAR_FSMTP_FROM, SAR_FSMTP_FROM_NAME to override settings from wp-config.php
-* Hide input field for a setting when it's being overridden by its constant in wp-config.php
 * Added links to Settings and Send Email Test pages from Plugins list page.
 * Completed translation support.
 * Added Spanish (es_ES) translation.
-* Fixed fatal error in WP 4.4
+* Fixed fatal error in some setups of WP 4.4

 = 1.0.6 =